christiansteier/mooclms/docs/source/add_a_new_user.rst

 Add a new user
 ===============
-An administrator or manager can create new user accounts in Administration > Site administration > Users > Accounts > Add a new user.
+An administrator or manager can create new user accounts in *Administration > Site administration > Users > Accounts > Add a new user*.

 General
 ^^^^^^^^